-oin us for the 2020 CATs TrailFest on Saturday, October 24, 2020.
-This will be the 6th year for our trail races at the Miller School of Albemarle and we expect this year’s races to be the biggest and best so far!!
-Like last year, the 2020 TrailFest will be comprised of the CATHalf Trail Half Marathon, the Pounding Creek Trail Marathon, and a 10K Trail run!
+Join us for the 2021 CATs TrailFest on Saturday, October 23, 2021.
+This will be the 6th year for our trail races at the Miller School of Albemarle.
+The 2021 TrailFest will again be comprised of the CATHalf Trail Half Marathon, the Pounding Creek Trail Marathon, and a 10K Trail run!

 The beautiful campus of The Miller School of Albemarle features challenging climbs, miles of sweet single-track trails, and spectacular vistas of the Blue Ridge mountains.
 Don’t miss your opportunity to experience these unique trails by registering for one of the races now.

 The CATHalf is a one-loop half-marathon with over 2500′ of vertical climbing.
 The Pounding Creek Marathon adds a second loop of the half-marathon course.
 The 10-K will race will provide a shorter, but no less breathtaking experience on the Miller School Trails.